 On the business side of the lineup, the president of the team was William Kingsberry Stripling (top photo), son of the department store founder.
 Business manager was Paul LaGrave (bottom photo).
 LaGrave had been a minor league infielder before moving from a base to a desk in the Panthers head office.

-LaGrave helped Atz build a solid and stable team by recruiting players who were content with the pay, play, and prestige of the minor leagues.
+LaGrave helped Atz build a solid and stable team by recruiting players who were content with the pay, play, and (lack of) prestige of the minor leagues.
 (The average salary in the Texas League in 1920 was $165 [$2,000 today] a month.)

 Most of the 1920 Panthers were in their mid- to late twenties.
 Few rookies.
 They had played on teams with names such as the Flint Vehicles, Wichita Falls Spudders, Cleveland Spiders, South Bend Benders, Albany Nuts, Terre Haute Tots, Atlanta Crackers, Shreveport Gassers, Mt.
 Sterling Orphans, Dubuque Dubs, Charles City Tractorites.

 Baseball loves nicknames, and the Panthers of 1920 had plenty: Dutch, Possum, Bad Eye, Buggs, Buzzer, Big Boy, Ziggy, Rhiny, and, of course, the obligatory Lefty.

 Dutch and Possum and Bad Eye et al. were coming off a good 1919 season.
 In fact, in 1919’s two-half season the Panthers had won the second half but had lost in the postseason playoffs to first-half winner Shreveport.

 Oh, well.
 Get ’em next time.

 Come spring of 1920 “next time” was just a few exhibition games away.